andySigler/uArm-Swift-Wrapper/README.md

 (The original examples by uFactory [can be found here](examples/api/))

+## API Reference

+The [API reference documentation can be found here](doc/api/swift_api_wrapper.md), which include methods and attributes of the `SwiftAPIWrapper` class.
+(The original API documentation by uFactory for their `SwiftAPI` class [can be found here](doc/api/swift_api.md))

+This repository also include PDF guides distrubuted by uFactory, which are located in [this folder](doc/manuals).

 ## Quirks

 The uArm Swift Pro has a few unique attributes and behaviors, which need to be understood before using the device.
 [Here is a document](./QUIRKS.md) describing the quirks and issues I've found while developing on this device.